-Stephan Balkenhol was born in 1957 in Fritzlar (Hesse) in Germany.
-Today he lives and works between Karlsruhe, Germany and Meisenthal, France.
+Stephan Balkenhol (1957, Fritzlar (Hesse), Germany).
+Lives and works in Karlsruhe, Germany and Meisenthal, France.

 Selected public collections: